dictalabs/clm-admin-guide/docs/install.md

 **OS ID: deff8676-a68f-4662-a30b-c7485e3e3ff9**
 **Share this OS ID with Dictalabs to acquire license file for this deployment.**

-Share this OS ID with Dictalabs to acquire license file **license.lic.xml** for this server and copy license file in the same directory.
+Share this OS ID with Dictalabs Support (support@dictalabs.com) to acquire license file **license.lic.xml** for this server and copy license file in the same directory.

-#### Environment Varialbles
+#### Environment Variables

 edit .env and set Environment variables.